 Pocket Hand Sanitizer

-This may seem like a strange one, and perhaps it’s my inner tour director talking, but make sure to pack some hand sanitizer.
+Even before the COVID-19 pandemic, I was adamant that packing your own hand sanitizer was an absolute necessity for visiting Alaska.
 Unless you’re headed directly out into the bush, you will most likely be passing through areas that see some heavy tourist traffic.
 Lots of people = lots of germs.
 Protect your health – and your vacation! – by using hand sanitizer and washing your hands frequently.

 Camera (with a Big Memory Card!)

-This is a vacation you will want to remember for the rest of your life.
+This is a bucket list vacation that you will want to remember for the rest of your life.
 Beware, however, that photos often fail to do justice to the vastness and beauty of Alaska’s landscapes.
 Make sure to put the camera down and enjoy each special moment as well.

 Other Packing Tips for Alaska